Sean-Bradley/Design-Patterns-In-Python/command/README.md

 Python does not have a public/private accessor concept so the variable is not actually private and can still be used outside of the class in other modules.

 It is just a useful construct that you will see developers use as a recommendation not to reference this variable directly outside of this class, but use a dedicated method or property instead.

-## Summary

-* State should not be managed in the Command object itself.
-* There can be one or more Invokers which can execute the Command at a later time.
-* The Command object is especially useful if you want to UNDO/REDO commands at later time.
-* The Command pattern is similar to the [Memento](/memento) pattern in the way that it can also be used for UNDO/REDO purposes.
-However, the Memento pattern is about recording and replacing the state of an object, whereas the Command pattern executes a predefined command.
-E.g., Draw, Turn, Resize, Save, etc.